apache/flink/docs/dev/table/sqlClient.md

 This query requires no table source and produces a single row result.
 The CLI will retrieve results from the cluster and visualize them.
 You can close the result view by pressing the `Q` key.

-The CLI supports **two modes** for maintaining and visualizing results.
+The CLI supports **three modes** for maintaining and visualizing results.

 The **table mode** materializes results in memory and visualizes them in a regular, paginated table representation.
 It can be enabled by executing the following command in the CLI: